 The greater the effort and harder you challenge yourself in the gym, the greater this connection becomes.

-Interestingly enough the rewards and the benefits received from weight training can be life altering if you apply some enthusiasm: larger challenges in life surprisingly become easier as confidence, higher self esteem and inner strength all grow as a result, this change preserves our reality in more positive light, and...
+Larger challenges in life surprisingly become easier as confidence, higher self esteem and inner strength all grow as a result, this change preserves our reality in more positive light, and...

 You don’t have to take a single drug to experience this.
 This place resides in each and everyone of us - just waiting to be discovered.